isb-cgc/readthedocs/docs/source/sections/QueryOfTheMonthClub_dev_feb.rst

 aimed to display relations between genomic loci.
 From the paper:
 "Circos uses a circular ideogram layout to facilitate the display of relationships between pairs of positions by the use of ribbons".
-Visualizing genomic rearrangements was one of the key uses of the circos plot.
-But it's also a good way to visualize gene-gene interactions which are often separated by large genomic distances.
+Visualizing genomic rearrangements was one of the key uses of the circos plot, but it's also a good way to visualize gene-gene interactions which are often separated by large genomic distances.

 In this example, we will select a group of samples, and a pathway (a set of genes),